 Foundations to build on: Intercom’s principles for building product

 Des Traynor outlines some key principles for effectively developing a product and the engineering specific principles are the source of "Shape the solution" in this talk

 Why not fix your technical debt?

 Alex Warren's insightful talk encouraging you to take control of improving your code quality

-These 12 principles form the basis of the Agile Manifesto and I keep referring back to these when thinking about how to get the most out of agile approaches to work
+These 12 principles form the basis of the Agile Manifesto and I regularly refer back to these when making decisions

 Really enjoyed the talks at #londonpython last night.
 Will definitely be using some of the ways of talking about software quality outlined by @joelchippindale.